Understanding Cryptocurrency in Simple Words

 -

-Complexity: Understanding how to buy, store, and trade crypto can be intimidating for beginners.
+Complexity: Understanding how to buy, store, and trade cryptocurrencies can be overwhelming for beginners.

 -